Reservoir Road, a private route for waterworks and council staff, doubles as the Lower Dam Walk.

 History

-Reservoir Road traces its origins back to 1884, when a tramway was first established.
-By 1880, the Wellington City Council’s water catchment and pipeline project necessitated the acquisition of Sinclair family land to prevent logging and safeguard the pristine condition of the catchment area.
-Although the land was never officially purchased from the Sinclairs, an agreement was reached to cease logging.
-The family’s mill later faced bankruptcy and was sold, but not before contributing to the construction of the tramway leading to the new dam.
-Over time, the tramway was replaced by Reservoir Road, which remained unsealed for many years before eventually being paved.
+In 1880, the Wellington City Council’s water catchment and pipeline project necessitated the acquisition of Sinclair family land to prevent logging and safeguard the pristine condition of the water catchment area.
+Although the land was not officially purchased from the Sinclairs, an agreement was reached to cease logging and for the council to have access to the water catchment and land for the water race.

 Today